 For example, when I explained that the hacking information in the pamphlet was based on the findings of a national panel of voting-machine security experts, he said something along the lines of “The national experts’ findings are not applicable to Wisconsin.
 Wisconsin’s voting machines are programmed individually for each county—no hacker could get to all of them.”

-I gently redirected him: “A hack wouldn't need to affect all the machines everywhere.
+I gently laid out the obvious logic for him: “A hack wouldn't need to affect all the machines everywhere.
 Mathematically, you could change a statewide outcome merely by making one big county already likely to go for your candidate go even more decisively.
 Pundits will simply say, "Oh, wow.
 That party did a great get-out-the-vote effort in that county!"

 "And besides, the national experts says that the most likely, most dangerous hack would affect the source code, not the set-up for each election.
-It's the set-up that is done separately for each county.
-The source code is programmed by just a few vendors.”
+It's the set-up that is done separately for each county--mostly by a few vendors.
+And the source code is programmed exclusively by the vendors.”

 But he doubled down and insisted the source code is programmed individually into each voting machine by the counties.

 He then tried the recount defense—claiming that if anyone suspects election results are wrong, they can demand a recount.
-Again, not knowing whether he was genuinely naïve or was hoping I was, I explained Wisconsin recount law.
+Again, not knowing whether he was genuinely naïve or was hoping I was, I explained Wisconsin recount law to him.
 He finally conceded, “Well, yes, they would have to pay for the recount.”

-When I asked, “Would you trust a bank that refused to verify your check had been deposited to the right account unless you paid for the audit?”, he moved on to his next point.
+When I asked, “Would you trust a bank that refused to audit until someone suspected a problem, and even then, demanded that the person who suspected a problem paid for the audit?”, he moved on to his next point.
 We then danced through a set of well-worn arguments.

 He: Local election officials store their machines securely.

-Me: Local election officials have no control over the security of the software while it is with ES&S, Dominion, and Command Central.
+Me: Local election officials have no control over the security of the software while it is with ES&S, Dominion, and Command Central, where it is most at risk.

 He: But those companies have wonderful, effective security.

-Me: They would be in the IT-security consulting business if they could do IT security better than Anthem, eBay, Target, and Sony.
+Me: Wisconsin election officials have no way to know what sorts of security those companies maintain.
+We do know they would be in the IT-security consulting business if they could do IT security better than Anthem, eBay, Target, and Sony.

 He: There are no miscounts.